AlexanderLapygin/pwa-helloworld-starter/README.md

 # Building the war package
-Put the contents of the src directory in pwa-helloworld-starter.war and deploy it on the local application server, for example, on Tomcat.
+Place the contents of the src directory in *pwa-helloworld-starter.war* with any archiver that supports the zip format and deploy it on a local application server, for example, on Tomcat.

 # Launch the application in the browser
 Log in to the local server using http://localhost:8080/pwa-helloworld-starter/.